Most Popular Native Ad Formats

 native ad formats

-Native mimics its surrounding after all, so advertising platforms are continuously coming up with innovative ways to integrate native ads with their apps, websites, or services.
+Since native ads blend seamlessly with their surroundings, advertising platforms are constantly developing new and innovative ways to integrate these ads into their apps, websites, and services.
 If you’re looking to adopt native in your business’ advertising strategy, we strongly recommend you get familiar with native advertising definition and characteristics of the most-used native ad formats in the market right now.
 Keep reading to learn more.

 What is native advertising?